Last Updated on October 7, 2022 by Editorial Team

 Reading and writing disabilities due to numbers

 Dyscalculia is a neuro-developmental disorder attributed to dysfunction in the region around the intraparietal sulcus and potentially the frontal lobe.
 It has been categorized into various subtypes.
-Among them, are the two subtypes of:
+Among them, are the two subtypes:

 Lexical Dyscalculia:

-This is the form where the child especially has difficulty reading and comprehending mathematical symbols, expressions, or simply basic numerical.
+This is the form where the child especially has difficulty reading and comprehending mathematical symbols, expressions, or simply basic numerals.

 Graphical Dyscalculia: